open-neuromorphic/snn-book/README.md

 The book is open source, under [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 You're more than welcome to help us out by pointing out, suggesting improvements, and we warmly welcome pull requests to improve the book https://github.com/open-neuromorphic/snn-book.
+In you have made significant peer-reviewed contributions to a chapter, then following the approval of the existing authors of that chapter, your name will be included in the author list in subsequent versions of the book.

+## Citing the book/chapters

+We have enabled citing the individual chapters, as well as the book as a whole.
+We recommend citing the chapters as that would give due credit to the contributors of those chapters that helped you in your research.

 ## Acknowledgements (in alphabetic order)